Uncovering the Hidden Marvels: A Guide to Great Adventures in Hawaii's Big Island

 An activity you absolutely must do is a snorkel at night with manta rays with Coral Reef Snorkel Adventures!
 It's an incredible experience to have giant manta rays brush up against you while they feed on plankton attracted by the lights.
 Their skin was surprisingly rough, like coarse sand paper.
 But don't reach out and touch them.
 Let them come to you (and they will).

 Being the 50th state, Hawaii does not require a passport for U. S. citizens.
 But being there, if you flee the tourist crowds and areas, feels like a completely different country.
 We are so fortunate to have this most beautiful tropical archipelago in our country.
-Go enjoy it, and do all you can to respect and protect this majestic, peaceful Polynesian paradise.
+Go enjoy it!
+And do all you can to respect and protect this majestic, peaceful Polynesian paradise.

 Ka'Awaloa/Captain Cook Monument Trail